vascosantosOS/cordova-plugin-callkit/README.md

 # API Guide

-For this, just refer to [WebsiteBeaver/CordovaCall](https://github.com/WebsiteBeaver/CordovaCall) and [Hitman666/cordova-ios-voip-push](https://github.com/Hitman666/cordova-ios-voip-push).
+For this, just refer to [WebsiteBeaver/CordovaCall](https://github.com/WebsiteBeaver/CordovaCall) and [Hitman666/cordova-ios-voip-push](https://github.com/Hitman666/cordova-ios-voip-push) and [OutSystems/pushwoosh-phonegap-plugin](https://github.com/OutSystems/pushwoosh-phonegap-plugin).
 I'm not gonna be bothered to merge the documentations at all since both of them already provide excellent guides on how to use them.
 The namespaces in this plugin are identical to both of the repos since this plugin combines both of them into one, like I mentioned above.

 # Usage